 Management monitors the operating results of its operating subsidiaries separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss of these reportable segments.
 Transfer pricing between reportable segments are on an arm's length basis in a manner similar to transactions with third parties.

-Consolidated financial statements for the year ended 31 December 2021 (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)

-43. SEGMENT INFORMATION (CONTINUED)
+45. SEGMENT INFORMATION (CONTINUED)

 Operating segments